kuletxcore/NeptuniaFPS/README.md

 # This project currently only has the "third-person blueprint template" in it.
 This will be the base for the game itself.

 ## PS: The creator of this repo doesn't have the money to buy the ["Battle Royale template"](https://sellfy.com/p/DG9f/).
 [Rest](https://www.unrealengine.com/marketplace/battle-royale-template-inventory-minimap) [in](https://www.unrealengine.com/marketplace/battle-royale-project-for-dedicated-servers) [Kill](https://www.unrealengine.com/marketplace/fps-battle-royale-template).

+# The creator of this repo didn't even know about Git-LFS' storange and bandwidth being metered.
+Consider donating via [streamlabs](https://streamlabs.com/kuletxcorexddd), [ko-fi](http://ko-fi.com/kuletxcore) or [paypal](http://paypal.me/KuletXCore) so the project can live, and who knows?
+Maybe in time, they can afford the Battle Royale template that's linked above with enough money?

+You can also subscribe to the creator's [Patreon](http://patreon.com/kuletxcore) if you want to support him monthly!